+Yes.

-Q35.
-I was tried in my absence and was not informed of this, what can I do?
+(k) I was tried in my absence and was not informed of this, what can I do?

 In such a case a lawyer will have been nominated by the system to act on your behalf during the trial.
+The judge should suspend your trial if you are not present, and you were not informed about the criminal proceedings

-You may attend your proceedings at any time (as soon as you become aware of it), and if a final sentence was given in your absence and you were not aware of the proceedings, then specific rules are provided for reopening your case.
+You may attend your proceedings at any time (as soon as you become aware of it), and if a final sentence was given in your absence and you were not aware of the proceedings, then specific rules are provided for re-opening your case.
 In practice it may however be difficult to obtain this.
 The law allows you to appeal against the conviction if you had not been properly informed of the trial.